-Dr. Andre Ford is an experienced advocate, entrepreneur, and management consultant.
+Dr. Andre Ford serves as Treasurer of the UCHAPS Board and is an experienced advocate, entrepreneur, and management consultant.
 He is currently the Chair of University of Pennsylvania Center for AIDS Research Community Advisory Board (UPenn CFAR CAB) and the National CFAR CAB Coalition (NCCC).
 He has extensive experience in program management, strategic planning, and public health and government relations and has worked with a diverse group of community providers, coalitions, agencies and research initiatives.
 He continues to provide leadership and management for both non-profit and for-profit organizations and implements new programs.